camaraproject/Commonalities/documentation/API-design-guidelines.md

 ### 8.2 Sorting

 Sorting the result of a query on a resources collection requires two main parameters:
+Note: Services must accept and use these parameters when sorting is supported.
+If a parameter is not supported, service should return an error message.
 - `orderBy`: it contains the names of the attributes on which the sort is performed, with comma separated if there is more than one criteria.
 - `order`: by default, sorting is done in descending order.